 Omni Automation bundle plug-ins and solitary action files are designed to be easily installed, providing quick consistent access through each Omni application’s built-in Automation menu.

 The following documentation details how to add Omni Automation Plug-Ins to your applications, on macOS, iOS, and iPadOS.

-IMPORTANT: Please note that the current versions of OmniPlan and OmniOutliner do not yet support the new “linked” plug-in folder interfaces.
-Those interfaces will be introduced in upcoming versions of those applications.
+IMPORTANT: Please note that the current version of OmniOutliner does not yet support the new “linked” plug-in folder interfaces.
+Those interfaces will be introduced in upcoming versions of the application.

 New Plug-In Management Tools

 The latest suite of Omni applications include a new plug-in management architecture that enables users to designate both local and remote directories as sources for Omni Automation plug-ins.